 Even when you practice mindfulness, you’ll still get stuck in traffic and you’ll still have to file your taxes.
 Nothing changes, and yet everything changes.
 The profound transformation that occurs takes place within you and this includes changes within your brain.
 So, how does this transformation occur?
 Well, practice!
-Establishing a regular practice, whether it’s three-minutes a day or thirty-minutes a day, will get you on your way to experiencing the changes that can happen as a result of the practice of mindfulness.
+Establishing a regular practice, whether it’s three minutes a day or thirty minutes a day, will get you on your way to experience the changes that can happen as a result of the practice of mindfulness.

 We’ve been working on sharing the 4 P’s of mindfulness over a series of four blogs.
 In this third installment, we take a look at the juicy details the benefits mindfulness and meditation can have on our personal lives.

 The 4 P's

 When we practice mindfulness and meditation regularly, we see changes in our personal lives in the following ways:

 You don’t sweat the small stuff.
 A lot of our days can have us tripped up in habitual reactions to ordinary things, for example, the stress of getting organized for a meeting or finding the keys to our car.
 Starting a regular mindfulness practice, even if it’s for 5-minutes a day, can aid in stopping those habitually reactive cycles.
 Simply taking the time in a stressful situation, to breathe in and breathe out changes our nervous system instantly.
 Mindfulness helps us cultivate equanimity.
 We become aware of our triggers and learn to pause so that we may respond thoughtfully, not react habitually.
 This study shows, by tuning into our breath puts the breaks on constantly cycling from one activating crisis to another.
 Our nervous system becomes more regulated, we are in the driver’s seat, no longer the passenger on a wild ride.
 We literally stop sweating the small stuff.